spider/spider/docs/command-builder.md

 A [**Command builder**](#the-basic-command-builder) is a simple command builder used to generate Commands (language-specific scripts).
 The Command builder has no awareness of any drivers and can't fire queries.
-Instead, you can use the Command Builder to create your queries and (optionally) process them into a Command Object that can be sent directly to the database or through a Spider Connection.
+Instead, you can use the Command Builder to create your queries and (optionally) process them directly to an active [`Connection`](connections.md).

 While the Command Builder is useful in some cases, the [**Query**](#the-query-builder) is far more powerful.
-With the Query, you can build up and execute the query, and get the results in any supported format.
+With the Query, you can build up your script, execute the query, and get the results in any supported format.
 All with a simple, fluent api.
+Of course, the Query Builder extends the Command Builder in every way.
 And, the Query has a few sugar methods that just make life easier.

 ## The Basic Command Builder
 The Command Builder is best used when integrating Spider into your existing codebase.
 It makes no assumptions about *how* you will execute these queries.
-It just builds a predictable Command Bag and (optionally) returns the finished script that you may execute any way you like.
+It just builds a predictable `Command` that has a script that you may execute any way you like.

 The Command Builder (for the moment) only handles CRUD operations.
 Traversals and relationships are on the way!